tnkhanh/discover-analyzer/INSTALL.md

 # Prerequisites

-Preferably Ubuntu / Linux Mint.
+To build Discover, you need to have LLVM and OCaml installed in your machine.
+Currently, we support the compilation of Discover Linux and macOS, while we have not tested on Windows yet.

 The following commands are tested and work well with Linux Mint / Ubuntu 20.

 ## Tools and libraries